Reynisdrangar at Vík í Mýrdal

 Winter sunset at Reynisdrangar

-Just like last year we spent again the holidays at Iceland.
+Just like last year we spent again the Christmas holidays in Iceland.
 It seems like we can't get enough of dark winter days and nights.
 Yes, it might be true but blame it on the northern lights. ;-)

 We had some nice "fireworks" again, the first one as soon as we arrived, just a couple of hours after leaving Keflavik International Airport.
 And we had the most psychedelic pulsating aurora as an early Christmas gift at 5 AM on Dezember 24 while in Höfn.
 It looked like the whole sky was flickering and bouncing down on us.
 Hard to describe with words, absolutely crazy!